is-cute/eiko/README.md

 > **Note**
 > A sample `screen` script can be found [here](./start_eiko.sh_example).

-To start the bot, run `npm start`.
+To start the bot, run `npm start` in your terminal.

 ### Developer